 2020: WUKY will continue (and, as resources allow, expand) our coverage of news relevant to diverse audiences, broadcast Key Conversations, and sponsor events like the Pride Festival and Feast on Equality.
 In addition we will partner with schools in Central Kentucky to encourage participation of minority and diverse students in the 2020 NPR Podcast Competition and celebrate the work of these students with a public event after the national competition is over.

 5. Please assess the impact that your CPB funding had on your ability to serve your community.
 What were you able to do with your grant that you wouldn't be able to do if you didn't receive it?

-Nearly 10% of WUKY’s operating budget comes from CPB, which funds a key staff position (Programming & Operations Manager) and enables WUKY to produce or acquire many local and national programs, including those that serve minority and other diverse audiences.
+Nearly 10% of WUKY’s operating budget comes from CPB.
+This is used primarily for two extremely important purposes: 1) Funding a key staff position (Programming & Operations Manager) and 2) Enabling WUKY to produce or acquire various local and national programs, including several that serve minority and other diverse audiences.
 Without CPB funds we would have to eliminate the Programming & Operations Manager position, which would severely impact our ability to provide daily programming on our analog, HD, on-demand, mobile, and web channels.
 Indeed our non-analog services would have to be shut down or drastically reduced in the absence of CPB funds.
 Perhaps most significantly, we would be unable continue to expand our news department, as currently planned, to address the growing community need for local journalism both on radio and online.
 In addition WUKY would lose the blanket licensing CPB provides for music rights and audio streaming, which we could not afford to negotiate or pay on our own.